-Dr. Stephen Flynn is the Founding Director of the Global Resilience Institute at Northeastern University in Boston, Massachusetts where is also a Professor of Political Science with affiliated faculty appointments in the Department of Civil and Environmental Engineering and the School of Public Policy and Urban Affairs.
-Additionally, Prof. Flynn is Co-Director of the George J. Kostas Research Institute for Homeland Security.
+Dr. Stephen Flynn is the Founding Director of the Global Resilience Institute at Northeastern University where he leads a major university-wide research initiative to inform and advance societal resilience in the face of growing human-made and naturally-occurring turbulence.
+At Northeastern, he is also Professor of Political Science with faculty affiliations in the Department of Civil and Environmental Engineering and the School of Public Policy & Urban Affairs, and Co-Director, George J. Kostas Research Institute for Homeland Security.

 Dr. Robin White is the Executive Director of the Global Resilience Institute at Northeastern University in Boston, Massachusetts.
 She previously served as Executive Director at the Community and Regional Resilience Institute and as Senior Mediator and Program Director at Meridian Institute.
 She joined Meridian after a 20-year management career in the nation’s national laboratory science and engineering complex.